RADARS System Experts

 Dr. Dasgupta is a quantitative epidemiologist studying the medical and nonmedical use of prescription opioids and heroin.
 He has worked with diverse groups in public health involved in reducing the adverse consequences of opioid use, with a focus on epidemiologic methods such as measurement and causality.

 Dr. Dasgupta is a part-time consultant at the RADARS® System.
-Dr. Dasgupta began working for the RADARS® System in 2002 as a field investigator and is the Principal Investigator for the StreetRx program, an internet crowdsourcing site for black market prices for controlled substances.
+Dr. Dasgupta began working for the RADARS® System in 2002 as a field investigator, serves on the Scientific Advisory Board (SAB), and is the Principal Investigator for the StreetRx program, an internet crowdsourcing site for black market prices for controlled substances.

 Dr. Dasgupta's areas of research are in pharmacoepidemiology, opioid overdose, and injection drug use, funded by FDA and CDC.
 He works at the Opioid Data Lab (OpioidData.org), a suite of studies constructed along the 3 themes of: theory, clinical practice, and lived experience.
 In that capacity, his mission is to make open source code and datasets available to improve the quality of epidemiology studies of opioids.